monsoonmaelstrom/book2/book2.md

 “Alright,” I agree for now.

-“Hazel looks better,” he comments, echoing the others.
+“Hazel looks better,” he comments, echoing the others and changing the subject.

 “Maybe.
 I’m not sure.”